Below is a list of Wheeling High School clubs and activities. Click the links to go directly to a particular section

 National Honor Society

-National Honor Society inducts new members each year in May.
-Requirements of membership include: a weighted GPA of 4.8 or higher, participation in service activities in or out of school, and a strong character, judged by staff input.
-Once inducted, each member is required to continue with a weighted grade point average of 4.8 or above.
-Each member will also be expected to complete at least 20 service hours including the Back to School bash and canned food drive.
+National Honor Society inducts new members each year in April.
+Requirements of membership include: a weighted GPA of 3.8 or higher, participation in service activities in or out of school, a strong character, judged by staff input, and leadership.
+Once inducted, each member is required to continue with a weighted grade point average of 3.8 or above.
+Each member will also be expected to complete at least 20 service hours including the American Heart Association Red Out.

 The purpose of the Psychology Club is to expand upon psychology topics and explore new concepts related to psychology.
 Anyone interested in psychology is invited to join.

-Athletic Training is the prevention, first aid, and rehabilitation of athletic injuries.
-Student Athletic Trainers assist the Certified Athletic Trainers in the these duties.
-They tape, assist with exercise, and provide first aid for all types of injuries.
-Become an athletic trainer to be involved in an activity that will carry over into the future, earn awards, just like all of the other sports participants, and assist athletes in their process of recovering from an injury.
+A portion of the education and responsibility of a Certified Athletic Trainer includes the prevention, treatment, first aid, and rehabilitation of athletic injuries.
+High School Student Aides assist the Certified Athletic Trainers in the these roles and are taught many aspects of prevention, treatment, first aid, and rehabilitation of injuries to assist the athletes in maintaining their playing status on their respective athletic teams.
+Join the Wheeling High School Student Athletic Trainer club to be involved in an activity that will assist you in deciding whether to enter a career in the medical field, earn freshman, JV, and varsity awards like all of the other sports participants, and assist athletes in their process of recovering from an injury.

 Poms is an activity focused on promoting school spirit through performances at various sporting events.
 There are two Pom Pon squads at WHS, one for the fall season and one for the winter season.
 Tryouts are held in the spring for the following school year.
 Practices are held after school, and the members of the squad choreograph the routines.
 The squad performs at Varsity home football and basketball games and other sporting events.
 School assemblies and the Junior Wildcat Pom Clinic are also a part of our program.